yoshikiohshima/renkon/README.md

 There are "natural conversions" between Events and Behaviors.
-You can convert an event to a behavior by making it a "step function" where the last value of the event is the current value of the behavior.
+You can convert an event to a behavior by making it a "step function" where the last value of the event becomes the current value of the behavior.

 ```JavaScript
 const anEvent = Events.timer(1000);
 const b = Behaviors.keep(anEvent);
 ```

-To create an event from a behavior, which assumes some implementation details and changes on the behavior's value is discretized, and event fires when the value of the behavior changes.
+To create an event from a behavior, we assume that the behavior's time domain is discretized in the implementation, and make an event that fires when the value of the behavior changes.

 ```JavaScript